 In the assessment of pension systems, it is important to distinguish the financial sustainability aspect from the risk-sharing aspects of pension systems.
 The rise in old-age dependency ratios over the next couple of decades will substantially shrink the contribution base of pension funds relative to the base of recipients.
 This implies ever increasing contribution rates, that must at some point be quenched by reforms to the existing scheme.
-However, the lack of sustainability of a pension scheme does not in itself imply a risk.
-A risk arises only if the timing or direction of the reform is uncertain.
-For example, the U.S. social security fund is expected to run out of funds by 2040.
-Several European pension systems are considered to be unsustainable as well.
-A postponement of policy adjustments for these schemes creates substantial uncertainty among participants in the schemes both with respect to future contribution rates and with respect to the real value of future pension benefits.

-The adjustments that have been made so far show a general movement towards a Defined Contribution (DC) system, in which the contribution rate is fixed, and benefits are uncertain.
-This change contrasts strongly with the original purpose of collective pension systems, where the benefit was defined (a DB system) so as to guarantee retired workers a minimum level of welfare.
+However, the lack of sustainability at current rates of a pension scheme does not in itself imply a risk (a risk arises only if the timing or direction of the reform are uncertain).
+The adjustments that have been made so far show a general movement from a Defined Benefit (DB) system towards a Defined Contribution (DC) system, in which the contribution rate is fixed, and benefits are uncertain.
 In addition, a shift can be observed from collective schemes towards private saving accounts, which reduces the role of collective risk sharing in exchange for a larger element of private risk.
-Future pensions are increasingly at risk and the general public is becoming aware of this.
+Future pensions are at risk and the general public is becoming aware of this.